backupbrew/switchbrew/TSEC.md

 </tbody>
 </table>

-Used for debugging crypto interfaces such as the SEQ (crypto sequence).
+Used for debugging crypto controllers such as the SEQ (crypto sequence).

 ### TSEC\_SCP\_DBG1